chaeeun-cho/chaeeun-cho.github.io/_pages/research.md

 <h3> Works In Progress </h3>

 <ul>
-<li>Leveraging Mutual Trade Partnerships: Examining the Role of Mutual Trade Partners on Sanction Imposition.
+<li>Leveraging Mutual Trade Partnerships: Examining the Role of Mutual Trade Partners on Sanction Imposition
   </li>
 </ul>

 <ul>
 <li>Who Gets on Board?
-Exploring the Role of Trade Export Similarity in Determining Participation in Economic Sanctions.
+Exploring the Role of Trade Export Similarity in Determining Participation in Economic Sanctions [Data Analysis Stage]
  </li>
 </ul>

 <ul>
 <li>Standing Firm or Caving In?
-The Effect of State Control and Foreign Policy Preferences on Firms’ Exit Decisions.
+The Effect of State Control and Foreign Policy Preferences on Firms’ Exit Decisions [Research Design Stage]
  </li>
 </ul>

 <ul>
-<li>Analyzing the Impact of the U.S. Nuclear Policy on North Korea’s Nuclear Discourse during the Cold War era.
+<li>Analyzing the Impact of the U.S. Nuclear Policy on North Korea’s Nuclear Discourse during the Cold War era
  </li>
 </ul>